OData/v3ProtocolDocument/OData.markdown

 If the DataServiceVersion header is present, the service MUST interpret the request according to the rules defined in the specified version of the protocol, or fail the request with a 4xx response code.
 If not specified, the service MUST assume the request is generated using the maximum version of the protocol that the service understands.

+The OData client SHOULD also use the MinDataServiceVersion and MaxDataServiceVersion headers.

+// TODO: arlo has an idea that involved defining a range of acceptable response versions etc.

-The OData client MAY also use the MinDataServiceVersion and MaxDataServiceVersion headers.
-The service MUST generate a response compatible with a version greater than or equal to the specified MinDataServiceVersion and less than or equal to the specified MaxDataServiceVersion, and SHOULD generate a response formatted according to the maximum version supported by the service that is less than or equal to the specified MaxDataServiceVersion.
-If MaxDataServiceVersion is not specified, then the service SHOULD return a response formatted according to the latest version of the format supported by the service.
+If specified the service MUST generate a response with a version greater than or equal to the specified MinDataServiceVersion.

+The service MUST generate a response with a version less than or equal to the specified MaxDataServiceVersion.
+If MaxDataServiceVersion is not specified, then the service SHOULD interpret the request as having a MaxDataServiceVersion equal to the maximum version supported by the service.

+The service SHOULD respond with the maximum version supported by the service that is less than or equal to the specified MaxDataServiceVersion.

 If the MinDataService header is not specified by the client, it is assumed by the service to be version 1.0.

 DataServiceVersion, MinDataServiceVersion, and MaxDataServiceVersion header fields MUST be of the following form:

-   **majorversionnumber + "." + minorversionnumber**.
+	majorversionnumber + "." + minorversionnumber

 This version of the specification defines the following valid data service version values: "1.0", "2.0", and "3.0", corresponding to OData versions 1.0, 2.0, and 3.0, respectively.

 The service MUST include a DataServiceVersion header to specify the version of the format according to which the response is generated.
-If the service is unable to generate a response that is within the specified version range it MUST fail the request with a 4xx response code and a description of the error using the error format defined in [todo].
+If the service is unable to generate a response that is within the specified version range it MUST fail the request with a 4xx response code and a description of the error using the error format defined by the requested response format.

 # 6. Extensibility #